darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 : The rotation angle of the watermark.

 scale on
 : The reference for the scale parameter.
-The default setting “image” scales the watermark relative to the horizontal image size.
-Alternatively you can scale the watermark relative to the “larger border” or “smaller border”.
+The default setting "image" fits the watermark into the whole image.
+Alternatively you can scale the watermark's larger border relative to the "larger border" or "smaller border" of the image or the "height" of the watermark to the image's height.
+The latter option is e.g. suitable for inserting texts with constant font height.
+Additionally you can select "advanced options" which activates two additional drop-down menus which give systematic control over the scaling.

+scale marker to (only when selected "advanced options") : Selects the reference to which the marker should be scaled to, which can be "image width", "image height", "larger image border" or "smaller image border".
+The latter two options are helpful if you want to copy the settings between images in landscape and portrait orientation.

+scale marker reference (only when selected "advanced options") : Defines which length of the unrotated marker ("marker width" or "marker height") is used as scaling reference.

 alignment
 : Use these controls to align the watermark to any edge or the center of the image.